Corruption in Pakistan: Nationalisation politicises economic planning: 1973–1977

 After Zulfikar Ali Bhutto came into power in 1973, he introduced a planned economic system to revitalise the stagnant economy.
-This led to the introduction of the nationalisation programme bringing entire private industrial corporations under the government ownership.
+This led to the introduction of the nationalisation programme bringing entire private industrial corporations under government ownership.
 In 1974, Bhutto cancelled the fourth five-year plans bypassing the recommendations of the Planning Commission, focusing entirely on broadening government control over private business enterprises.
 In doing so, Bhutto's government began the politicisation of economic planning.

 Political interference opened doors for corrupt political practices to seep into the nation's economic planning processes.
 The nationalisation programme badly affected the reputation of the Pakistan Peoples Party.
 Accumulated losses of up to Rs 254 million were reported with several instances of over-staffing and inefficient productivity in heavy mechanical industries.
-By 1976, the state had been hijacked by group and individuals trying to accumulate wealth by redistributing resources from public enterprises to private individuals.
+By 1976, the state had been hijacked by groups and individuals trying to accumulate wealth by redistributing resources from public enterprises to private individuals.
 Public enterprises "became a device to extend political patronage to those that the regime favoured, to pay political debts, or to accumulate power".

 Denationalisation and political favouritism: 1978–1988

 Bhutto's nationalisation programme lost its appeal towards the end of his government's term and the demand for denationalisation gained more currency.
 The successive government of military chief and president Muhammad Zia-ul-Haq released a whitepaper that led to the creation of a commission under Pakistan Industrial Credit and Investment Corporation (PICIC) to reverse earlier nationalisation efforts.
-Not much was achieved in this regard and only three industries, including future prime minister Nawaz Sharif's conglomerate Ittefaq Group of Industries, were ever denationalised and returned to their owners.
-Many argue that Sharif was favoured in this process because he was a political protégé of the military dictator at the helm.
+Not much was achieved in this regard and only three industries, including future Prime Minister Nawaz Sharif's conglomerate Ittefaq Group of Industries, were ever denationalised and returned to their owners.
+Many argued that Sharif was favoured in this process because he was a political protégé of the military dictator at the helm.